Rail suicide: Effect on drivers

-Effect on others
+Effects on the general public

 In addition to the train driver, a rail suicide can traumatise a greater number of bystanders who witness the body.
-Staff based in the station may similarly not want to work at the station, or in the industry, anymore.
-Passengers may decline to take the train anywhere again.
-Communities around stations known for a suicide or suicides may see their reputations suffer to the point that people do not want to live there.
-It was reported in 2000 that housing prices along the Chūō Line near Tokyo had declined at a greater rate than other areas of Japan due to the high number of suicides along it.
+Staff working in the station may similarly no longer want to work at the station, or consider leaving the rail industry.
+Passengers may decide not to travel by train anywhere again and use other means of transport.
+Local communities around stations known for suicidal incidents may see their reputations suffer to the point that people may no longer want to live or work there.
+In 2000, it was reported that house prices along the Chūō Line near Tokyo had decreased at a greater rate compared with other areas of Japan due to the high number of suicides along it.